stackbit-projects/tania-ciu-b2155/content/pages/about.md

 layout: page
 ---

-<div style="text-align: right"> yourHello, my name is Tania Ciu.
+<div style="text-align: justify"> yourHello, my name is Tania Ciu.
 I have a passion in data analysis, data science, data analytics, and data visualization.
 Getting insights out of data is something that I really like.
-Data visualization and machine learning are some techniques that I am using to achieve this.
+Data visualization and machine learning are some techniques that I am using to achieve this. </div>

 ## Education
 **Universitas Multimedia Nusantara**</br>